mbkers/dark-heatmap-generation/README.md

 	- A 2-D Constant False Alarm Rate (CFAR) detector using cell averaging is applied to the intensity image band.
 	- The detector predominately uses a background window (or training band) size of 11 x 11 pixels, a guard band size of 8 x 8 pixels and the probability of false alarm is set to 10<sup>-7</sup>.
 	- A binary image of the object detections is created.
 If needed, the binary image undergoes morphological opening, which involves erosion followed by dilation, to eliminate false positives.
 These false positives are often caused by sea clutter and the application of this process varies based on the specific image. <!-- , typically appearing as single-pixel anomalies, -->
 	- The centroids and bounding boxes of the object detections are extracted.
-The length of the object detections is determined by extracting the maximum size of the object's bounding box. <!-- Note that this method has significant errors attached to it.
-As such, the length is only used for ... -->
+The length of the object detections is determined by extracting the maximum size of the object's bounding box.

 Secondly, run the script [s_data_association_nv.m](s_data_association_nv.m) which carries out data processing and data association.
 This script includes the following steps: